ohadpr/hylia/README.md

 ## CMS

-Hylia has [Netlify CMS](https://www.netlifycms.org/) pre-configured as standard.
-You can customise the configuration by editing [`src/admin/config.yml`](https://github.com/andybelldesign/hylia/blob/master/src/admin/config.yml).
+Hylia has [Forestry CMS](https://forestry.io/) pre-configured as standard.
+You can customise the configuration by editing [`.forestry/settings.yml`](https://github.com/DirtyF/hylia/blob/forestry/.forestry/settings.yml).

 ### Content that you can edit